vircadia/vircadia-dev-docs/docs/intro.md

 - The [Interface](#interface) is how users create, interact with, and live within virtual worlds.
 - The [Domain Server](#domain-server) is the server that hosts a domain.
 The domain server hosts the content in the domain, and manages the domain-wide settings, such as audio spatialization, user permissions, running scripts, and more.
-- The [Global Services](#global-services) connect all of the domains (servers) together.
+- The [Metaverse Services](#metaverse-services) connect all of the domains (servers) together.
 An instance of these services are maintained by Vircadia for development purposes.

 ![alt text](_images/overview.png)

 ### [Interface](/interfaces)

 A Vircadia Interface (or simply 'Interface') is one of two user interfaces developed by Vircadia, a developer Interface, and the end-user web Interface.
 These are used to explore the metaverse and engage with people from around the world.
-When a user enters a domain, their Interface connects with the [domain server](#domain-server) that is hosting the virtual world, alongside any [global services](#global-services).
+When a user enters a domain, their Interface connects with the [domain server](#domain-server) that is hosting the virtual world, alongside any [metaverse services](#metaverse-services).

 ![alt text](_images/interface.png)